MacOS Malware Development: 0x01

 vm_region_t shellcode_region;

-// Get the task port for the target process
+// Grab the task port for the given PID.

 shellcode_region.size = shellcode_size;